hiimvincent/poke-battle-sim/README.md

 - Using an unstarted battle now raises a personalized exception.
 - The number of moves for Pokemons is now limited to 4.
 - Crashes upon using items have been corrected.
+- fix messages on cure with natural-cure ability.
 - Embargo mechanics now cancel item usage as intended.

 ## Overview